diequies/100daysofdata/README.md

 ---

+### **Days 102 of #100DaysOfData Challenge**

+Today, again I spent most of the Data Science time with *Omdena*'s project while my own house pricing project is running some web scrapping on the background.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Today's main work has been to extract and learn how to upload the *FairFace* database to *DAGsHub* and the conduct EDA to understand how useful for our purposes this dataset is.
+So far it looks promising, quite balanced in race feature and also if we add the gender to the equation.
+With regards of the age, it basically follows the normal population distribution.
+The plan for tomorrow is get ready my benchmark face detection algorithm, *RetinaFace*.

+---

 ### **Days 101 of #100DaysOfData Challenge**

 The most useful part of today was the tutorial and some hands-on trial with *DAGsHub*, it is the official repository for *Omdena* project and also I find it very useful for my next projects.
 It is basically the same as *GitHub* but adding some features specifically for Data Science, like *DVC* storage management or *MLFlow*.